Heraklion Agia Ekaterini church

 Book an unforgettable Tour in Heraklion or get there with your own car rental.

-After Heraklion was occupied by the Turks in 1669, the church was converted to a Muslim mosque, till the early 20th century, when Crete got free.
-Today, Saint Catherine hosts the Ecclesiastical Museum of Heraklion, exhibiting many rare icons painted by Michael Damaskinos, a representative of the Cretan School of Icon Painting, as well as ecclesiastical vestments, manuscripts, and frescoes.
-It is open every day in the morning for visitors, but service is held only once a year on the name day of Saint Catherine, on November 25th.
+After Heraklion was occupied by the Turks in 1669, the church was converted to a Muslim mosque, till the early 20th century, when Crete became autonomous.
+Today, Saint Catherine houses the Ecclesiastical Museum of Heraklion, exhibiting many rare icons painted by Michael Damaskinos, another representative of the Cretan School of Icon Painting, as well as ecclesiastical vestments, manuscripts, and frescoes.
+It is open to visitors every day in the morning, but service is held only once a year on the name day of Saint Catherine, on November 25th.

 Map